 “But I still think it’s always a good idea to be cautious with any type of chemical," she adds.
 "You would always want to follow the directions, as far as if you need to be out of the room for several hours or that sort of thing.”

-It's important to note that flea treatment, both for your pets and your home, is not a one-and-done process.
+Flea treatment, both for your pets and your home, is not a one-and-done process.
 If you think you’re finished, you’re not.
-Researchers estimate that for every adult flea you can see (they’re only about ⅛ of an inch long), there may be as many as 100 immature fleas ready to pounce.
+Researchers estimate that for every adult flea you can see (they’re only about 1/8 of an inch long), there may be as many as 100 immature fleas ready to pounce.

 “I think one of the most common mistakes is that a lot of times, pet owners feel as though they only need to treat for fleas in the warmer months,” Anderson says.
 “But fleas still pose harm even during the colder seasons.